-Between Grandma, our best friend’s perfect wedding and our biological clock ticking away, it is no wonder why we feel the need to push the subject of a marriage proposal on a committed boyfriend.
+Between Grandma, our best friend’s perfect wedding, and our biological clock ticking away, it is no wonder why we feel the need to push the subject of a marriage proposal on a committed boyfriend.

 We can skip ahead sometimes in our daydreams and anticipations.
 We seem to be completely ignoring the fact that if he has not proposed yet, he is not ready.
-Pressuring someone to make a life-altering decision is not the recipe for a long-lasting marriage.
+Pressuring any person to make a life-altering decision is not the recipe for a long-lasting marriage.